5 Staves 5 Days of A Christmas Carol. Day Four

-In science fiction and comic book stories the future is dealt with in different ways.
-Many of them, however, seem to subscribe to the idea that the future is always in flux.
+In science fiction and comic book stories the future is dealt with differently.
+Many of them seem to subscribe to the idea that the future is always in flux.
 One set of circumstances can be changed if different choices are made.

 This is a time to ask ourselves questions.
-What things are we doing now, that will affect our future for good or for evil?
-What should we change today in order to have a better tomorrow?
+What things are we doing now that will affect our future for good or evil?
+What should we change today to have a better tomorrow?

-It is not only the things we do, but it is the things we don’t do.
+It is not only the things we do but also the things we don’t do.
 When we find we have a choice before us and we do not make a choice, we have in essence, made a choice.
 Edmond Burke, an author and an Irish statesman in the 1700s, once said, “The only thing necessary for the triumph of evil is for good men to do nothing.”

-That is a powerful statement especially for today as we grapple with so many issues, war in foreign countries, the illegal use of drugs, abuse of children and the elderly, shootings in schools and other public places.
-If we make a choice to do nothing and allowing these things to go on, even if we are good, evil will continue to flourish.
-Even the smallest action like choosing to vote or shoveling the walk for an elderly person in the winter has the possibility of changing the world.
+That is a powerful statement, especially for today as we grapple with so many issues, war in foreign countries, the illegal use of drugs, abuse of children and the elderly, and shootings in schools and other public places.
+If we make a choice to do nothing and allow these things to go on, even if we are good, evil will continue to flourish.
+Even the smallest action like choosing to vote or shoveling the walk for an elderly person in the winter, can change the world.